harmonymotion/harmonymotion.github.io/_stories/True-Blue.md

 blurb: "Lonely, unfilfilled Mary experiences a hazy dream that she recalls more and more vividly as the days pass..."
 featured: false
 hidden: false
-client: "anonymous"
+client: "Loamlife"
 publication-date: "2022-05-31"
 output: true
 ---

-Commissioned by loamlife
+Commissioned by Loamlife
 Written by HarmonyMotion

+* TOC
+{:toc}

 ## Chapter 1